Frequently Asked Questions

 • Judicial process:

-• If it is necessary to opt for the judicial route, either in Italy for cases of female ancestor (before 1948), or to speed up the process, there will be additional costs with lawyers, court fees and possible travel expenses.
+• If it is necessary to opt for the judicial route, there will be additional costs with specialist lawyers.

-• Administrative/Consular route: the process can take from 7 to 14 years, depending on the Italian consulate where the application is made and the waiting queue.
+• Administrative/Consular route: the process took from 7 to 14 years, depending on the Italian consulate where the application where made and the waiting queue.

-• Judicial route through action of recognition (counter-queue): this option is used when there are excessive delays by the consulate.
-Time periods may differ, but it is usually faster than the consular route, taking on average two years.
+• Judicial route through action of recognition (counter-queue): this option was used when there were excessive delays by the consulate.
+Time periods may differ, but it was usually faster than the consular route, taking on average two years.

-• Commune route directly in Italy (residing in Italy): if you move to Italy and apply for citizenship directly through a Commune (municipality), the process can be significantly faster, taking anywhere from a few months to a year, depending on the specific Commune and your ability to provide all the necessary documentation quickly and accurately.your country
+• Commune route directly in Italy (residing in Italy): if you moved to Italy and applied for citizenship directly through a Commune (municipality), the process could be significantly faster, taking anywhere from a few months to a year, depending on the specific Commune and your ability to provide all the necessary documentation quickly and accurately.

 Having an Italian citizenship offers a number of advantages and is considered an excellent option for several reasons, including: